Welcome to the

 Get rid of it.

 I no longer want or need a vegetable garden as we often think of them.
-Places that involve a lot of seasonal work and which require me to be present, to maintain it, from spring to fall.
+These are places that involve a lot of seasonal work and which require me to be present, to maintain it, from spring to fall.

 skirret in beds

-I do however hate the disorderly mess that the patch has become.
+In the absence of orderly. vegetables I have come to hate the disorderly mess that the old veg patch has become.
 I don’t find satisfaction in paths that are laden with weeds.
 But I think the garden itself has shown me what I need to do.

-For a couple of years the strawberries were allowed to grow as they wish and as a result I get bushels of berries in the early summer.
-In addition to the strawberries, at some point I planted an apple tree, and horseradish, potatoes, thyme, tarragon and walking onions and those are and there and persisting and producing all on their own.
+For a couple of years, the strawberries were allowed to grow as they wished, and as a result, I got bushels of berries in the early summer.
+In addition to the strawberries, at some point, I planted an apple tree, and horseradish, potatoes, thyme, tarragon, and walking onions.
+Those are there and persisting and producing all on their own.

-I am inspired to continue to convert this area to more of these plants and to alter my whole outlook on vegetable growing.
+I am inspired to continue to convert this area to more of these perennial and low maintenance food plants and to alter my whole outlook on vegetable growing.
 It is, as always, an experimental project.

 I’d love to hear suggestions of what to grow that fits into my new criteria.